-Attack on prison in Afghanistan continues; at least 11 dead
+Islamic State attack on Afghan prison, killing 11, rages on

 “We have a cease-fire and are not involved in any of these attacks anywhere in the country,” he said.

-The Taliban had also denied involvement in a suicide bombing in the eastern Logar province late Thursday that killed at least nine people and wounded at least 40, authorities said.
+The Taliban also had denied being involved in a suicide bombing in eastern Logar province late Thursday that killed at least nine people and wounded 40.

 Afghanistan has seen a recent spike in violence, with most attacks claimed by the local Islamic State group affiliate.